ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The `crypto` plugin now uses Elektra's `libinvoke` and the `base64` plugin in order to encode and decode Base64 strings.
 This improvement reduces code duplication between the two plugins. *(Peter Nirschl)*

+### Directory Value

+- The plugin now also adds leafs for a key, if its value is null or the empty string. *(René Schwaiger)*

 ### fcrypt

 - The `fcrypt` plugin will consider the environment variable `TMPDIR` in order to detect its temporary directory.
 See [#1973] *(Peter Nirschl)*